 They enter the bloodstream and can even lead to death.
-While some people blame spinach for the E.coli scare years ago, this was actually the result of animal wastes that emptied onto the spinach, and poor care of the crops, not the spinach itself.
+While some people blame spinach for the E.coli scare years ago, this was the result of animal wastes that emptied onto the spinach, and poor care of the crops, not the spinach itself.
 Bottom line?
 Eat certified organic plants from an organic brand you trust (preferably a local farm) and skip the pricey, over-marketed egg products filled with bacteria.

-Eggs are also one of the top food allergies in the United States and egg whites are no safer than the egg yolk for one specific reason: albumin.
+Eggs are also one of the top food allergies in the United States and egg whites are no safer than egg yolk for one specific reason: albumin.
 Albumin is a protein found in egg whites that often triggers an allergic response in the body that includes symptoms such as itchy and watery eyes, hives, rashes, redness and swelling of the skin, stomach cramps, diarrhea, constipation, vomiting, and even coughing and asthma.

 Though these reactions haven’t been linked to severe health problems, eating foods your body isn’t happy with can lead to unpleasant day-to-day life.
 It’s also not healthy since it weakens the immune system because the body is constantly trying to fight off the food it’s allergic to.
 These smaller symptoms can also lead to more severe allergic reactions down the line that include: swelling of the mouth, too low of a drop in blood pressure, difficulty breathing, dizziness, and even loss of consciousness.

-If you eat eggs and have any of these symptoms, go without them for a few days and bake with some egg alternatives, have a tofu scramble for breakfast, and even opt for a delicious vegan eggnog this holiday season!
+If you eat eggs and have any of these symptoms, go without them for a few days and bake with some egg alternatives, have a tofu scramble for breakfast, and even opt for delicious vegan eggnog this holiday season!
 Looking for a fit and trim breakfast to replace egg whites?
 A fabulous bowl of oatmeal or a lean, mean green smoothie comes to the rescue in a few, easy delicious bites!
 (They also taste better too, mind you!)

 3. Loss of Biotin